alxsdhm/wallpaper/README.md

 # wallpaper
-all my wallpapers; rotating using wal
+all my wallpapers; wal sets a random image from current. most from unsplash.